-Does My Aunt Have to Update Her Estate Planning Documents if She Moves from Connecticut to Massachusetts?
+Does My Aunt Have to Update Estate Planning Documents if She Moves States?

 My 97-year-old aunt has lived in Hartford, CT, for the past 40 years, now in an assisted living facility.
-Her will and trust documents were drawn up in CT.
-If she were to move to a facility in the Boston area what would happen to the documents drawn up in CT?
+Her will and trust documents were drawn up in Connecticut.
+If she were to move to a facility in the Boston area, what would happen to the documents drawn up in Connecticut?
 Would a new will and trust document be required?
 New legal representation?
 (We already know the state estate tax would be about $100,000 more).
 She has no children and there is the possibility (somewhat remote, but still) of a challenge to her estate plan.